As Rural Towns Lose Population, They Can Learn To 'Shrink Smart'

 Sounds like any number of small America towns, right?

-Eva Spackova, an architecture professor at the Technical University of Ostrava, says her city embraced a paradigm shift when the bottom fell out of the local economy — one that's similar to the the change some parents make when the last kid leaves the house, and they decide to downsize.
+Eva Spackova, an architecture professor at the Technical University of Ostrava, says her city embraced a paradigm shift when the bottom fell out of the local economy — one that's similar to the the change some parents make when the last kid leaves the house and they decide to downsize.

-"It's stupid to think about big family, if your children don't live with you.
-But it's good to think about a nice home where your children can come some time.
+"It's stupid to think about big family if your children don't live with you.
+But it's good to think about a nice home where your children can come sometime.
 This is the idea," Spackova says with a chuckle.

 By embracing the idea that it can both shrink and improve, Ostrava has cleaned up pollution and revitalized some of its older neighborhoods.
-The old, inudstrial city has reinvented itself as a cultural hotbed with avant-garde theater and events like Colours of Ostrova, an annual music festival held in an abandoned iron works.
+The old, industrial city has reinvented itself as a cultural hotbed with avant-garde theater and events like Colours of Ostrava, an annual music festival held in an abandoned iron works.

 Kimberly Zarecor and her colleague at Iowa State, Dave Peters, want to bring that kind of thinking to rural America.

-Peters says they're conducting surveys to figure out how some remote small towns are already making life better for residents, even as their populations drain away.
-He says there are some standouts — like Sac City, Iowa, whose population is estimated at 2,105 and falling.
+Peters says they're conducting surveys to figure out how some remote small towns are already making residents' life better, even as their populations drain away.
+He says there are some standouts — such as Sac City, Iowa, whose population is estimated at 2,105 and falling.
 The numbers are down by a third since a farm equipment manufacturer closed its factory there in the 1980s.

 "Sac City is probably one of our best examples of Shrink Smart, in that the quality of the services, the quality of the government, the quality of the community, it's phenomenal," Peters says.